Cantal — A Territory That Reveals Itself

 Between the Seen and the Lived

-that the place reveals its intimate truth and begins to be recognised.
+What once seemed familiar becomes, subtly, something else.
+It is in this return (almost involuntary) that the place reveals its inner truth and begins to be recognised.

-A repeated gesture, a half-open door, a brief conversation that does not seek to last —
+Human presence does not assert itself.
+It is simply there.
+And that is not insignificant.
+A repeated gesture, a half-open door, a brief conversation that does not seek to extend.Nothing is prepared, nothing is staged.

 Everything unfolds at a contained scale, where the essential does not need explanation.